Sambucus canadensis, S. nigra, S. racemosa, S. ebulus. Family: Caprifoliaceae

 When you apply it to your skin, it may reduce inflammation, bruising, and sprains.

 Elderberry can be made into a broth or soup.
-You can do this by mixing a couple ounces
+You can do this by mixing 2 ounces of

-of elderberry syrup into hot water.
-It can also be given as a tea, wine, infusion,
+elderberry syrup into hot water.
+It can also be given as a tea, extracts, juice, wine,

 Side effects, toxicity, and interactions

-You shouldn’t take more than the recommended dosage.
+You shouldn’t take more than the advised dosage.

-Women who are pregnant or breastfeeding should not use elderberry preparations.
+Women who are pregnant or breastfeeding should not use elderberry.

 Elderberry may act as a diuretic.
 If you take medicines that increase urination, talk